devashu397/All-in-One-Calculator/README.md

 # All in One Calculator

 This is a free All in One Calculator.
 In this website you can calculate areas and volumes of different 2D figures and 3D figures.
-You can also convert Temperature, solve Coordinate Geometry related sums and calculate Simple Interest and Compound Interest.